joveilleux/CS-330---Homework/PLP-Intro.md

   - This is a C++ program that contains code that correlates with the topics presented in the Veilleux_Joanna_PLP4.pdf file.
 It is reccomended that these two files be viewed together for the best possible comprehension.
+- **Veilleux_Joanna_PLP5&6.pdf**
+  - This contains some information on functions and scope in C++.
+- **plp_5and6.cpp**
+  - This is a C++ program that contains code that correlates with the topics presented in the Veilleux_Joanna_PLP5&6.pdf file.
+It is reccomended that these two files be viewed together for the best possible comprehension.